JuliaLang/julia/doc/manual/performance-tips.rst

 While :obj:`@simd` needs to be placed in front of a loop, that is not the case for :obj:`@inbounds`.
-It can be placed in front of any expression as long as it is inside a function, the only place where it could be outside of a function definition is in front of a loop.
+It can be placed in front of any expression as long as it is inside a function.
+The only place where it can be outside of a function definition is in front of a loop.
 ::
     julia> x = [1]